Optimal Investment with Random Endowments and Transaction Costs: Duality Theory and Shadow Prices: Abstract

 \section{Abstract}

-This paper studies the utility maximization problem on the terminal wealth with both random endowments and proportional transaction costs.
+This paper studies the utility maximization on the terminal wealth with random endowments and proportional transaction costs.
 To deal with unbounded random payoffs from some illiquid claims, we propose to work with the acceptable portfolios defined via the consistent price system (CPS) such that the liquidation value processes stay above some stochastic thresholds.
-In the market consisting of one riskless bond and one risky asset, we obtain a type of the super-hedging result.
-Based on this characterization of the primal space, the existence and uniqueness of the optimal solution for the utility maximization problem are established using the convex duality analysis.
-As an important application of the duality theory, we provide some sufficient conditions for the existence of a shadow price process with random endowments in a generalized form similar to \cite{Chris22} as well as in the usual sense using acceptable portfolios. \keywords{Proportional Transaction Costs \and Unbounded Random Endowments \and Acceptable Portfolios \and Utility Maximization \and Convex Duality \and Shadow Prices} \ \\ \textbf{JEL Classification}: {G11, G13}
+In the market consisting of one riskless bond and one risky asset, we obtain a type of super-hedging result.
+Based on this characterization of the primal space, the existence and uniqueness of the optimal solution for the utility maximization problem are established using the duality approach.
+As an important application of the duality theorem, we provide some sufficient conditions for the existence of a shadow price process with random endowments in a generalized form similar to \cite{Chris22} as well as in the usual sense using acceptable portfolios. \keywords{Proportional Transaction Costs \and Unbounded Random Endowments \and Acceptable Portfolios \and Utility Maximization \and Convex Duality \and Shadow Prices} \ \\ \textbf{JEL Classification}: {G11, G13}